15 cm/48 (5.9") Tbts KC/36

 - ^The LDrh LC/38 twin mounting was originally designed for the "O" class battlecruisers and the Z40/SP1 scout cruisers.
-After these ships were cancelled, the mountings were then used in destroyers.
+After these ships were cancelled, the mountings were then used on the Type 36A (mob) destroyers.
 The guns in this mount shared a common cradle and the gun axes were about 42 in (106 cm) apart.
 Each gun had an Ardelt electric hoist and there were ten ready rounds stored in the rear of the mounting in water-tight containers.

-- ^"German Warships 1815-1945" says that the single mounting had an elevation range of -19 / +48 degrees, but a careful examination of photographs and sketches of the mounting throws doubt on this figure and no other source that I have found supports this value.
+- ^A Note on Sources: "German Warships 1815-1945" says that the single mounting had an elevation range of -19 / +48 degrees, but a careful examination of photographs and sketches of the mounting throws doubt on this figure and no other source that I have found supports this value.
 I believe the lower maximum elevation range given above of -10 to +30 degrees for the single mount to be correct.

 - ^The LC/36 single mountings could make one complete revolution in either direction from the mid (fore and aft) position for a total of 720 degrees of train.
 Firing arc was about -150 / +150 degrees.

 "Naval Weapons of World War Two" by John Campbell